Akash3121/GHW-MLH-2k23/Day1.md

 <hr>

 # Making your First Open Source Contribution
-3pm to 5pm CT by Sashrika
+3pm to 5pm CT by Sashrika Kaur from London

 Github vs Git
 Github is like a web platform to store.